stoptrump/stoptrump.github.io/index.md

 The best way to not feel hopeless and scared is to work together, in our community, without waiting for bad things to happen.

-Feel free to open PR's to provide organizations/repos in need of technical support.
+Feel free to open PR's to provide organizations and open source projects in need of technical or financial support.

 ### Organizations

-### Projects
+### Open Sourced Projects

+### Places to Donate